IBM/blockchainbean2/README.md

 Note that here we are getting all data that is assocaited with our batchId.
 I.e. on our ledger, we keep updating the key `hz4dzq6ilk` with more and more data.
 So that the value of our key keeps expanding with more supply chain data.
-At the end of our app, we can then parse our the important data.
+At the end of our app, we can then query and parse the important data as we wish.

 Ok.
 Enough talk.
 More data.